Additive processes on the real line and Loewner chains: Introduction

+In this case, the following relations of moments are easily obtained but still noteworthy: for all $s\le t$,

-We can formulate a bijection similar to the above between classical, free and boolean CHs.
-In this case, we do not need any assumption about the second moment; see Section \ref{sec:c-f-real}.
+We can formulate a bijection similar to the above between classical, free and boolean CHs using the bijection already well-known for infinitely divisible distributions.
+This will be implemented in Section~\ref{sec:c-f-real}.